AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/t-schedule-report.md

 |**View schedule ID**|Navigate to column options in the top right and add the Schedule ID column to the table.
 The scheduled ID is often useful for debugging.|

 The Scheduled Projects Manager shows the items that a specific user has created.
 If the user account is disabled in the application, all scheduled deliveries stop.
 Scheduled project ownership can be **transferred** to a new user under **Admin > Analytics Users & Assets > Transfer Assets**.

+## Scheduled project expiration dates

+The expiration dates for scheduled projects depend on the scheduled delivery frequency:

+* Hourly deliveries expire in one week.
+* Daily deliveries expire in one month.
+* Weekly deliveries expire in 6 months.
+* Monthly/yearly deliveries expire in one year.